onap/vnfrqts-requirements/docs/Chapter7.rst

    corresponding Node Object REST endpoints to update the corresponding node attributes.

-4. If PushJobFlag is set to “True” in the template, ONAP requests a push job against all the nodes in the NodeList to trigger chef-client\ **.** It will not invoke any other command via the push job.
+4. If PushJobFlag is set to â€œTrueâ€� in the template, ONAP requests a push job against all the nodes in the NodeList to trigger chef-client\ **.** It will not invoke any other command via the push job.
 ONAP will include a callback URL in the push job request and a